cppalliance/cppalliance.github.io/tools/werkprufer.md

 **How:** Six challenges, in sequence.
 A Mangel eliminated at any stage does not face subsequent stages.

-**First challenge: Eigeneinr&auml;umung.** Does the paper already concede this point?
-If the Geselle has already named the limitation - openly, in the text, without hedging - then filing it as a finding wastes the Pr&uuml;fkammer's time.
+**First challenge: Eigeneingest&auml;ndnis.** Does the paper already concede this point?
+If the Geselle has already named the limitation - openly, in the text, without hedging - then filing it as a finding wastes the Pr&uuml;fstelle's time.
 The paper that says "coroutine-native I/O cannot express compile-time work graphs" has already surrendered that ground voluntarily.
 Filing a concession as a defect is not inspection.
 It is redundancy. *Der Werkmeister vermerkt: Der Geselle hat diesen Punkt bereits einger&auml;umt.
 Mangel zur&uuml;ckgezogen.*

 **Second challenge: Anspruchsgrenze.** Does the paper actually claim what this Mangel attacks?
 If the Mangel attacks an inference the Werkpr&uuml;fer drew rather than a claim the paper stated, it is withdrawn.
-The boundaries established in Rule 3's fourth reading are the specification of this Pr&uuml;fkammer. *Der Werkmeister vermerkt: Das Werkst&uuml;ck erhebt diesen Anspruch nicht.
+The boundaries established in Rule 3's fourth reading are the specification of this Pr&uuml;fstelle. *Der Werkmeister vermerkt: Das Werkst&uuml;ck erhebt diesen Anspruch nicht.
 Der Mangel betrifft eine Annahme, keine Spezifikation.
 Mangel zur&uuml;ckgezogen.*

 **Third challenge: Kl&auml;rungsbedarf.** Could this Mangel be dissolved by one question to the Geselle?
 If a ten-second answer would collapse the finding, the finding should have been a question during the Befragung, not a Mangel in the Pr&uuml;fung.
 Refer back to Phase III. *Der Werkmeister vermerkt: Dieser Punkt h&auml;tte in der Befragung gekl&auml;rt werden k&ouml;nnen.
 Mangel zur&uuml;ckverwiesen.*

 **Fourth challenge: Praxisn&auml;he.** Would a real human opponent make this argument?
 If the Mangel exists only because a machine performed exhaustive analysis that no committee member would replicate, it is suppressed.
 The committee room contains humans.
 The Werkpr&uuml;fer models human opponents, not theoretical ones. *Der Werkmeister vermerkt: Kein menschlicher Gegner w&uuml;rde diesen Punkt erheben.
 Mangel unterdr&uuml;ckt.*

 **Fifth challenge: Eigensch&auml;digung.** Would making this argument be self-defeating for the actual opponent?
 If pressing the Mangel requires the named adversary to undermine their own published position, their own framework, or their own prior votes, the argument will never be made.
-The Werkpr&uuml;fer models opponents who act in their own interest, not opponents who self-destruct on command. *Der Werkmeister vermerkt: Dieser Einwand erfordert, dass der Gegner seine eigene Position widerspricht.
+The Werkpr&uuml;fer models opponents who act in their own interest, not opponents who self-destruct on command. *Der Werkmeister vermerkt: Dieser Einwand erfordert, dass der Gegner seiner eigenen Position widerspricht.
 Kein rationaler Gegner w&uuml;rde dies vorbringen.
 Mangel unterdr&uuml;ckt.*

-**Sixth challenge: Geringf&uuml;gigkeit.** Is this Mangel beneath the threshold of the office?
+**Sixth challenge: Bagatelle.** Is this Mangel beneath the threshold of the office?
 Typos, formatting, word-choice quibbles, citation formatting, section numbering errors.
 These are not defects.
 They are housekeeping.
-If the Mangel would not survive being stated aloud in a Pr&uuml;fkammer, it does not survive being written.
+If the Mangel would not survive being stated aloud in a Pr&uuml;fstelle, it does not survive being written.
 Relegate it to the *Hinweise*. *Der Werkmeister vermerkt: Dieser Punkt unterschreitet die Pr&uuml;fschwelle.
 Herabgestuft zu Hinweis.*

 ---